Dyson Gen5 Detect vs. V15 Detect

 If you need to clean pet hair on carpet, I won’t hesitate to recommend these vacuums.

-One issue with these is hair will stick on the inner wall, which is a common issue even with other brands.
+One issue with these is that hair will stick on the inner wall, which is a common issue even with other brands.

 Dyson V15 using hands to remove long hair strands